Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 * 2020-10-20: 15 of 51 questions found with no other references
 * 2020-10-13: 23 of 48 questions found with no other references
 * 2020-10-09: 6 of 24 questions found with no other references
-* 2020-10-06: 13 of 51 questions found with no other references
+* 2020-10-06: 12 of 51 questions found with no other references
 * 2020-09-29: 5 of 38 questions found with no other references
 * 2020-09-22: 8 of 59 questions found with no other references
 * 2020-09-15: 6 of 47 questions found with no other references
-* 2020-09-08: 8 of 72 questions found with no other references
+* 2020-09-08: 7 of 72 questions found with no other references
 * 2020-09-01: 8 of 71 questions found with no other references
 * 2020-08-25: 19 of 134 questions found with no other references
-* 2020-08-18: 15 of 55 questions found with no other references
+* 2020-08-18: 14 of 55 questions found with no other references
 * 2020-08-11: 15 of 38 questions found with no other references
+* 2020-07-30: 0 of 6 questions found with no other references
 * 2020-07-28: 2 of 10 questions found with no other references
-* 2020-07-21: 1 of 5 questions found with no other references
+* 2020-07-21: 0 of 5 questions found with no other references
+* 2020-07-08: 0 of 5 questions found with no other references
 * 2020-06-08: 4 of 39 questions found with no other references
 * 2020-05-19: 3 of 24 questions found with no other references
+* 2020-04-30: 0 of 1 questions found with no other references
 * 2020-03-24: 3 of 27 questions found with no other references
-* 2020-02-11: 4 of 33 questions found with no other references
+* 2020-02-11: 3 of 33 questions found with no other references
 * 2020-01-22: 0 of 28 questions found with no other references
 * 2019-12-19: 9 of 51 questions found with no other references
 * 2019-03-09: 32 of 111 questions found with no other references